sskyy/zero/docs/en/how-to-use-zero-to-develop-a-blog.md

 }
 ```

 The code is quite self-explainable.
-For more details about the declaration please read waterline's document.
+For more details about the model usage please read waterline's document.

 ### 5 Add RESTful API and other advanced functions to models

 Restful API for certain model can be generated once you assign the attribute `rest` to `true` in your model.
-And set `isNode` to `true` will enable brief auto generating for specified fields of the model.
-After the change your code would be like:
+And set `isNode` to `true` will enable auto-briefingh for specified fields of the model.
+Now, your code would be like:

 ```
 /* file: index.js*/